 4.25 On the whole, the STEM Grants Programme has brought STEM CLPL to new groups and has increased the availability of professional learning.
 The Scottish Childminders' Association project is a good example, bringing STEM related professional learning to a wide group of practitioners, many of whom who were utilising STEM techniques (e.g. inquiry-based approaches) without fully realising they were doing so, which has in turn increased practitioner confidence and extended the reach of STEM learning.
-The Aberdeenshire-led community learning development project used the strapline "Unlocking STEM in CLD" and this has been effective in breaking down the barriers for community learning in many settings (e.g. outdoor, cooking and so on).
+The Aberdeenshire-led community learning development project used the strapline "Unlocking STEM in CLD" and this has been effective in breaking down the barriers for community learning professionals who may in the past have been fearful of STEM, despite already using STEM learning in many settings (e.g. outdoor, cooking and so on).
 The Youth Scotland project helped increase the confidence of practitioners to deliver Hi5, their Scottish Credit and Qualifications Framework (SCQF) L2 provision they had developed with Glasgow Science Centre.
 All these are examples of projects which increase equity and equality.